papivot/pace-docs/PKS Bootcamp prep.md

 - Configure the tile.
 Use the defaults (wherever possible) .
 - Make sure Clair and Notary are enabled.
 - Apply changes.
-- Once configuration is completed, make sure that the DNS is updated to reflect the public IP/fqdn.
+- Once configuration is completed, make sure that the DNS is updated to reflect the public IP and FQDN.
-- Validate the
+- Validate the FQDN is reachable.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAyMjkwNDcxNywtOTMyMDQ5MDcxLC02Nz
+eyJoaXN0b3J5IjpbMTQyMDMzMzk0OSwtOTMyMDQ5MDcxLC02Nz
 czOTQ5MTksLTMzOTMyODc1MSwxNTQ1NTY4NTgsLTkwMDMyMjY0
 NSwtMjA3NzU3MzM4NCwtMTkwMjE0NDA5MSwtNzg4MDY3NjIyLD
 IyMDU1MzYyM119